CSS Nesting Module

 }

-/* finally equivalent to
+/* and also equivalent to the unnested: */

 .foo { display: grid; }